All Courses

 Instructor: Michael Wimberly

 This course serves as an introduction to rhythms, chants and songs from Africa, Brazil, Cuba, Haiti, and the African Diaspora.
-Using indigenous percussion instruments, students will learn basic hand and stick drumming patterns and techniques associated with traditional rhythms from these regions.
-In the second half of the term the class will present the music they have learned
+Using indigenous percussion instruments, students will experience basic hand and stick drumming patterns and techniques associated with traditional rhythms from these regions.
+The lab portion of the class examines the history, language, dance, and

 Drumming: An Extension of Language — MIN2120.01